danmayer/danmayer.github.com/_posts/2013-09-24-js-server-switcher-bookmark-and-git-open-shell-function.md

 The code above will open my browser to github on my current project and the branch I am currently working on.

 I use a number of other shell functions to simplify my day to day tasks.
 I highly recommend building some of your own functions and getting them checked into your dotfiles repo (you do have your dotfiles in a git right?).
 If you have any great bookmarklets or shell functions definitely let me know by commenting or sending a note to [@danmayer](http://twitter.com/danmayer) on twitter.

+##### update

+In response to this post, [Andy A.](https://github.com/webandy) sent me a improved version of the bash `open_branch` function.
+Beyond being more flexible it adds some additional functionality like displaying your PRs and latest commit.
+Check out his improve [github helper shell functions](https://github.com/andyatkinson/dotfiles/blob/master/bash/functions)